geonetwork/geonetwork-ui/CONTRIBUTING.md

 marker('popularity')
 ```

+#### How to translate labels

-All translated files are stored in applications assets `i18n` folder (eg: apps/search/src/assets/i18n).
+All translated files are stored in the `translations` folder at the root of the project.

-To extract automatically all translations use
+These translation files are then used as assets in the different apps.

+To extract all translated labels and add them to the translation files, run the following command:

 ```shell script
 npm run i18n:extract